 - Click on the “+” icon (A key) to open the Plugin Manager for Hotspots, Menus, Maps, Control Center, and Other.
 Then click on Language under the Other plugin option.

-2. A drop-down menu appears on the right side of your overlay screen, make the desired changes.
+2. The language plugin menu appears on the right side of your overlay screen, make the desired changes.

 The following are the details of the tools in the language setting.